Voting by Post

 If you are currently a postal voter and wish to cancel your postal vote, to vote in person, please email your full name and address to email@example.com and state that you no longer wish to vote by post.

 If you have any other questions, or would like to know more, please get in touch.

-Please note that if you are a postal or postal proxy voter at the time of an election deadline, you cannot cancel your postal/postal proxy vote after the 5pm deadline, and you are not able to change it to a proxy vote.
+Please note.
+If you are a postal or postal proxy voter at the time of an election deadline, you cannot cancel your postal/postal proxy vote after the 5pm deadline.
+You are not able to change it to a proxy vote.
 The same applies to a proxy vote after the proxy vote deadline.